5imple4Me/Twitch-garbage-blocker/README.md

 A modified version of the Twitch Garbage Block by https://github.com/ultramegatom/

-I removed the code that blocked the points collection feature for watching a streamer.
+Removed the code that blocked the channel points collection feature and removed the subscribe button.